wp-plugins/html5-jquery-audio-player/readme.txt

 *	More customisation control - adjust player width, choose whether to display ratings, artwork and more.
 *	Add up to 3 buy/download buttons so you can sell your music in several places (eg iTunes, BandCamp, etc)
 *	Display the player in a sidebar using a widget

+Please note that Pro version will not work on Windows Server environment.

 = Credits =